Periodic Hypersurfaces and Lee-Yang Polynomials: Preliminaries and results

-and the multiplicity of each $t\in\Lambda$ is its multiplicity as a zero of $f$. \end{enumerate} Furthermore, $\Lambda$ in (1) is uniformly discrete and has no multiplicities if and only if $p$ in (2) is regular. \end{thm} In this paper, we prove the following two theorems for one-dimensional FQs that immediately yield \Cref{thm: main}. \begin{thm} Let $\Sigma\subset\R^n$ be a closed $\mathbb{Z}^n$-periodic codimension-one submanifold which is $C^{1+\epsilon}$-smooth.
-Let $C$ be a proper cone and let $\ell\in \mathrm{int}(C^*)$ with entries that are linearly independent over $\Q$.
-If the measure $m_{\ell}$ has
+and the multiplicity of each $t\in\Lambda$ is its multiplicity as a zero of $f$. \end{enumerate} \end{thm} To prove Theorem \ref{thm: main}, we prove the following two theorems. \begin{thm} Let $\Sigma\subset\R^n$ be a periodic immersed $C^{1+\epsilon}$-hypersurface.
+Let $C$ be a proper cone and let $\ell\in \mathrm{int}(C^*)$ with $\Q$-linearly independent entries.
+Consider the measure $m_{\ell}$ on $\Sigma$, and the multiset of intersection ``times''